MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagopen.md

 ## -description

-The function AcxObjectBagOpen opens an exisisting, intialized AcxObjectBag.
+The function AcxObjectBagOpen opens an existing, intialized AcxObjectBag.

 ## -parameters

 ### -param Attributes

+Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various object’s values: cleanup and destroy callbacks, context type, and to specify its parent object.

 ### -param Config

+A pointer to the intialized [ACX_OBJECTBAG_CONFIG](ns-acxmisc-acx_objectbag_config.md) structure.

 ### -param ObjectBag